This article originally appeared on VICE UK.

 I do disagree with that.
-What he was saying is, "if there's no one worth voting for, then don't vote".
-But, as the title of the book strongly suggests, I'm in favour of a "none of the above" option.
-At the moment, spoiling your ballot is a kind of "none of the above" option, but I think people don't really realise that this is a valid thing to do.
+What he was saying is, "if there's no one worth voting for, then don't vote."
+But, as the title of the book strongly suggests, I'm in favor of a "none of the above" option.
+At the moment, spoiling your ballot is a kind of "none of the above" option, but I think people don't really realize that this is a valid thing to do.
 It's a way of saying, "Actually, what I'm being offered isn't good enough."
 And it will be counted.

 Rick's TED talk

 But even if people do spoil their ballots, it's hard to see how that would actually change anything, isn't it?

 56 percent of 18 to 24-year-olds didn't vote in 2010, and I don't think anyone took those non-votes as a protest.
 This time, if a similar number don't vote, it's not going to be attributed to what Russell has said.
 And that's the problem—if you just don't vote, it's easy to get written off as apathetic and you get ignored.

 But if, say, three percent of people spoil their ballot, that's a lot of people [about 1.4 million, based on the size of the electorate in 2010].
 At the very least, that would tell the political class that something is seriously amiss, because you can't write all those people off.
 It would be a wake-up call.

 Spoiling your ballot is a more active expression of dissatisfaction than not voting.
 Look at the reasons people give for not voting: feeling their vote doesn't make a difference, thinking all the parties are the same, not having enough information, not thinking the parties represent their views; only a small proportion say it's because they're not interested.
 In my view it's important to break up that group of people who aren't voting and not just lump them into one homogenous mass of apathy.
 I don't think that's right.